Homer Bailey: 2017

 On February 8, 2017, Bailey underwent surgery on his right elbow to remove bone spurs.
-Recovery time required 4–6 weeks.
-He made his season debut on June 24 pitching 1 2/3 innings and allowing 8 runs.
-He finished the season with a 6.43 ERA in 18 starts.
+Recovery time required four to six weeks.
+He made his season debut on June 24 pitching 1 2/3 innings and allowing eight runs.
+Bailey finished the season with a 6.43 ERA in 18 starts.

 2018

 Bailey began 1–7 the 2018 season with an ERA of 6.68 in 12 starts before being placed on the disabled list with right knee inflammation.
-On September 7, 2018, Bailey was removed from the rotation after suffering 9 straight losses; his record on the season was 1–14 at that point and he had an ERA of 6.09 in 20 starts.
+On September 7, 2018, Bailey was removed from the rotation after nine straight losses; his record on the season was 1–14 at that point and he had an ERA of 6.09 in 20 starts.

-On December 21, 2018, the Reds traded Bailey to the Los Angeles Dodgers, along with Jeter Downs and Josiah Gray, in exchange for Matt Kemp, Yasiel Puig, Alex Wood, Kyle Farmer and cash considerations.
+On December 21, 2018, the Reds traded Bailey to the Los Angeles Dodgers with Jeter Downs and Josiah Gray for Matt Kemp, Yasiel Puig, Alex Wood, Kyle Farmer, and cash considerations.
 The Dodgers released Bailey the same day.

 Kansas City Royals

 On February 9, 2019, Bailey signed a minor-league contract with the Kansas City Royals that included an invitation to spring training.
-Bailey made the team out of Spring Training and had his contract selected on April 3.
+Bailey made the team and had his contract selected on April 3.

-Oakland Athletics
+Oakland Athletics (first stint)

-On July 14, 2019, Bailey was traded to the Oakland Athletics in exchange for minor-league infielder Kevin Merrell.
+On July 14, 2019, Bailey was traded to the Oakland Athletics for minor-league infielder Kevin Merrell.
 He became a free agent at the end of the season.

 Minnesota Twins

 On December 31, 2019, Bailey signed a one-year contract with the Minnesota Twins.
-On July 28, 2020, Bailey made his Twins debut earning his first victory over the Cardinals.
-Days after being activated from an IL stint, Bailey was designated for assignment by the Twins on September 25, 2020.
-He was released on September 27.
+On July 28, 2020, Bailey made his Twins debut, earning his first victory over the Cardinals.
+Days after being activated from an IL stint, Bailey was designated for assignment by the Twins on September 25.
+He was released on September 26.

 Oakland Athletics (second stint)

-On June 22, 2021, Bailey signed a minor league contract with the Oakland Athletics organization and was assigned to the Triple-A Las Vegas Aviators.
-He elected free agency on November 7, 2021.
+On June 22, 2021, Bailey signed a minor league contract with the Oakland Athletics organization.
+He was assigned to the Triple-A Las Vegas Aviators to begin the year.
+In 15 starts split between Las Vegas and the rookie-level Arizona Complex League Athletics and Las Vegas, Bailey struggled to a 2–8 record and 7.39 ERA with 62 strikeouts over 56 innings of work.
+He elected free agency following the season on November 7.